 I’d like to dedicate this post to one of my dearest friends Jomayra.
-When I met this very special lady two years ago, for the very first time, we were both walking the Camino de Santiago.
+When I first met this very special lady two years ago, we were both walking the Camino de Santiago.
 I passed this stranger as she was dissolving into tears, and as people stopped to see if she needed help, she replied that the mountains with their solid white cliffs looming over us were just so intensely beautiful, that it made her emotional.
 Since meeting her that first time, I have told her that I was actually a bit jealous that she could feel something so deeply about nature, that it caused such a reaction.

 Well, it finally happened to me in the summer of 2017 while walking through the Triglav National Park in Slovenia.
 But honestly, the mountains did this to me in such a sneaky way.

-Suddenly the rocks and the trees opened up, unleashing one of the most intense scenic views I have ever experienced.
+Suddenly the rocks and the trees opened up, suddenly unleashing one of the most intense scenic views I have ever experienced.

 The intensity of the scene.